Stena Nordica ferry current position

 The Stena ship Nordica also offers to passengers "PRIVATE LOUNGES" - 2-seat and 4-seat interior cabins without beds.
-Each stateroom is fitted with 2 luxury leather recliners (armchairs), smart HDTV, Playstation 3 console (with games), mini-bar (fridge stocked with bottled water and soft drinks), coffee making facilities (tea and Nescafe espresso machine), en-suite bathroom (toilet-shower-sink, towels, soap).
+Each stateroom is fitted with 2 luxury leather recliners (armchairs), smart TV, Playstation 3 console (with games), mini-bar (fridge stocked with bottled water and soft drinks), coffee making facilities (tea and Nescafe espresso machine), en-suite bathroom (toilet-shower-sink, towels, soap).
 Dedicated waiter service and complimentary newspapers are provided.

 All cabins are equipped with luxury DUX beds and mattresses, Hansgrohe bathroom faucets and showerheads, phones, desk (mirrored vanity table with chair), open wardrobe, LED ceiling lights and bedside reading lamps (wall-mounted).
-All passenger cabins have LCD TVs (satellite reception) and mini-refrigerators.
+All passenger cabins have TVs (satellite reception) and mini-refrigerators.

 For reserved seating, passengers can upgrade to STENA PLUS LOUNGE (132 seats).
 Reserved seat deals are inclusive of airline-type seats (fully reclining leather armchairs), complimentary hot and cold beverages (coffee, specialty teas, soft drinks, wine by the glass), snacks, newspapers, magazines, power charging points, free Wi-Fi.
 At extra cost are provided waiter service with a special menu.

 All passengers must vacate their staterooms 30 min prior to homeport arrival.